vincentcai48/Translationeer/components/documentation/markdownfiles/docs2.md

 Your documents are all auto-saved.
 Near the top left corner of the page, there will be a small icon to show saving status.
 A spinner means the document is collecting changes to save or is in saving progress, and a checkmark means all changes have been saved.
 If an error has occured, an error icon will show.

+### Reference

+Reference all of these features of a Translationeer document in greater depth in the reference section of the documentation: [Document Reference](/documentation/document)

 ## Step 4: Copy Your Translation!

 After you're done translating, it's time to copy your translation to your clipboard!